Getting Support for Narcissistic Abuse & Help for NPD

 - Excessive punishment—We’re all capable of giving someone the cold shoulder when we’re angry with them.
 However, people with NPD tend to take this up a notch when their demands are not met by another person.
 Aggression and the silent treatment may be taken to extremes in order to make the object of their focus feel guilty.

 - Exploitation—Asking for help from others is fine, but there is a line between providing assistance and being exploited.
 Exploitation typically involves extreme, one-sided demands with little care for the other person’s wellbeing and how these demands may affect them.
 This can be asking for large sums of money and other inconvenient favors.
-Oftentimes, it requires the help of a narcissistic abuse support network to realize how outrageous these exploitative requests may be.
+Oftentimes, it requires the help of narcissistic personality disorder supportive therapy to realize how outrageous these exploitative requests may be.

 Getting Help for Individuals and Families Living with Narcissistic Personality Disorder

 Miami Hypnosis and Therapy offers narcissistic abuse support as well as individual counseling for narcissistic family members.
 Learn how to draw boundaries and protect your own mental health by utilizing our team of licensed professionals trained in cognitive behavioral therapy (CBT), hypnotherapy, and neuro-linguistic programming (NLP).
-Under the guidance of Anna Marchenko, LMHC, M.A., Ed.M., we can get you and your loved ones the help they need to thrive while living with narcissistic personality disorder.
+Under the guidance of Anna Marchenko, LMHC, M.A., Ed.M., we can get you and your loved ones the narcissistic personality disorder therapy they need to thrive.